 More Evidence that Exercise Prevents Cancer

-A growing body of evidence continues to support previous research about the cancer-fighting benefits of exercise and link between physical activity and cancer prevention.
+A growing body of evidence continues to support previous research about the cancer-fighting benefits of exercise and the link between physical activity and cancer prevention.
 Experts are now creating guidelines on diet and exercise, which for the first time puts exercise on an equal footing with nutrition.
 “We now believe physical activity is a primary component of preventing cancer,” says Abby Bloch, chairwoman of the American Cancer Society’s advisory committee on nutrition and physical activity.

 Until recently, definitive scientific proof has been elusive, evidence withstanding.
 While most of the clear benefits of exercise, such as weight loss, can be seen relatively quickly, its impact on – cancer can take years.
 And the relationship has never been as clear-cut as that between smoking and lung cancer, for example, or sun exposure and skin cancer.

-In recent years, however, scientists have begun to connect the dots between regular sustained workouts and the prevention of several types of cancers, among them intestinal, endometrial, colon, breast and lung.
+In recent years, however, scientists have begun to connect the dots between regular sustained workouts and the prevention of several types of cancers, among them intestinal, endometrial, colon, breast, and lung.

-A survey based on information collected over a 23-year period in a research project called the Copenhagen Male Study found that regular exercise can help prevent intestinal cancer.
+A survey-based on information collected over a 23-year period in a research project called the Copenhagen Male Study found that regular exercise can help prevent intestinal cancer.
 The study comprised 5,000 men divided into four separate groups ranging from those who exercise very little to those who exercise a lot.
-Doctors examining the material believe that moderate physical activity strengthens the immune system and therefore helps prevent the cancer from developing.
+Doctors examining the material believe that moderate physical activity strengthens the immune system and therefore helps prevent cancer from developing.

 How Can Exercise Prevent Cancer?